ICharmU/power_outage_analysis/README.md

   frameborder="0"
 >Non-missing outages over time</iframe>

 In ~99.998% of these trials (10,000 total), we would find the missing and non-missing outage durations to follow a different distributions of outages per year.
+This implies that outage durations are missing at random (MAR), conditional on the year.

+I also performed a similar test for hurricane prevalence (whether or not a hurricane occurred).
+Here I performed a difference in means test by treating hurricane and no hurricane as discrete.

+From a quick glance, these distributions look quite similar:
+<iframe
+  src="assets/non_missing_hurricane.html"
+  width="600"
+  height="400"
+  frameborder="0"
+>Non-missing outages over time</iframe>

+<iframe
+  src="assets/missing_hurricane.html"
+  width="600"
+  height="400"
+  frameborder="0"
+>Non-missing outages over time</iframe>

+Instead of finding the p-value distribution I found the distribution of mean difference.
+These differences can be interpreted as the proportion difference between the bootstrapped and expected hurricane prevalences.

+<iframe
+  src="assets/mean_diff_results.html"
+  width="600"
+  height="400"
+  frameborder="0"
+>Non-missing outages over time</iframe>